audiologiks/findajob/kb/workabroad/readme.md

 		> Recruiters

 51. [Meetup Notes May 2017 - IT Support Jobs](Japan/applicants/it_support.md)
+		> IT Support Jobs in Tokyo
+		> IT Support Companies
+		> Types of Support
+		> Service Management

 52. [Meetup Notes May 2017 - Nihon no Job Market](Japan/applicants/resume.md)